DogeThe1st/NoGuardian/README.md

 # About
 This is just a simple method to get around certain types of work/school restrictions.
 It may not work all the time, as this only bypasses censoring via checking the url of the page.
-It works by just displaying the selected webpage through an IFrame
+It works by just displaying the selected webpage through an IFrame.
+I may turn this into a collection of pages!

 # How to
 On the page, scroll down to the website selection textbox.
 Type a website (Ex: 2player.co), and press submit.